Kiszuriwalilibori/books/README.md

 -   Fix vertical alignment to be consistent across all sections
 -   Align bullet points under Info icon in both middle and bottom sections
 -   Remove duplicate padding that caused misalignment in field errors section
+-   Add missing margin-bottom to align the last section correctly

-The validation alert now has uniform appearance with consistent spacing and professional black text throughout all sections.
+-   The validation alert now has uniform appearance with consistent spacing and professional black text throughout all sections.

+### 1.5.12

+-   fixed sorting
+-   updated sorting test
+-   new selectors to replace creation in component
+-   installed depcheck
+-   unused imports cleared

 ### Todos